Certified Ingrown Nails Treatment for The Gold Coast and Robina Area

 Ingrown nails are caused when the nail is incurvated (turned in) and penetrates the skin.
 Ingrown nails that are minor or in the early stages are slightly painful and inflamed.
 If left untreated these can result worsen, creating red, swollen nail borders causing infections.
 Repeated infections and continued nail border pain is a sure sign of chronic irreversible ingrown nail.
 Once this cycle has started it is difficult to reverse.

-Typically, first aid (temporary procedure) involves removing a wedge of nail from the nail border (under local anaesethic) to clear up infection.
-After the nail has healed from the temporary procedure and infection is no longer present, a permanent procedure can be performed.
+Typically, first aid (temporary procedure) involves removing a wedge of nail from the nail border (under local anaesethic) to clear up the infection.
+After the nail has healed from the temporary procedure and the infection is no longer present, a permanent procedure can be performed.
 This involves removing a 1-2mm section from the side of the nail to the growth region itself and applying a chemical that destroys the nail cells to prevent regrowth.

 Permanent correction of ingrown nails

 As an office procedure a local anaesthetic is utilised to numb the toe.
 Next, a 1-2mm section is removed from the side of the nail to the growth region itself.
 Next, a chemical is applied in the area where the section of nail was removed.